hunteke/temoa/docs/source/Documentation.rst

 :math:`{DSD}_{s \in S, d \in D, c \in C^d}`

-If there is an end-use demand that does not follow the default distribution -- for example, heating or cooling in the summer or winter -- the modeler may specify as much with this parameter.
+If there is an end-use demand that varies over the course of a day or across seasons -- for example, heating or cooling in the summer or winter -- the modeler may specify the fraction of annual demand occurring in each time slice.
 Like :ref:`SegFrac` and :ref:`DDD`, the sum of DSD for each :math:`c` must be 1.
 If the modeler does not define DSD for a season, time of day, and demand commodity, Temoa automatically populates this parameter according to DDD.
 It is this parameter that is actually multiplied by the :code:`Demand` parameter in the Demand constraint.

 DiscountRate